z1ggy-o/assignment01/assignment01.md

 Git may be the most popular distributed version control system in the world.
 It is created by Linus Torvalds for development of the Linux kernel.
-Git is primarilly used for source code management in software development, but it can be used to for any set of files.
+Git is primarily used for source code management in software development, but it can be used to for any set of files.

 Next, let's briefly talk about the Version Control System and the features of git briefly.